Centres of Excellence

 Centres of Excellence (COEs) are international military organisations that train and educate leaders and specialists from NATO member and partner countries.
 They assist in doctrine development, identify lessons learned, improve interoperability and capabilities, and test and validate concepts through experimentation.
 They offer recognised expertise and experience that is of benefit to the Alliance, and support the transformation of NATO, while avoiding the duplication of assets, resources and capabilities already present within the Alliance.

-• COEs cover a wide variety of areas such as civil-military operations, cyber defence, military medicine, energy security, naval mine warfare, defence against terrorism, cold weather operations and counter-IED.
+• COEs cover a wide variety of areas such as civil-military operations, cyber defence, military medicine, energy security, naval mine warfare, defence against terrorism, cold weather operations, counter-IED, climate change and security, and space.

 • Allied Command Transformation has overall responsibility for COEs and is in charge of the establishment, accreditation, preparation of candidates for approval, and periodic assessments of the centres.